Scientific Name: Impatiens glandulifera

 The black, spherical seeds are about 2 to 3mm across and remain viable for about 2 years, requiring cold stratification for germination which occurs in February or March.
 They are buoyant and can travel along waterways to infest new areas, even germinating under water.

 The main aim in controlling this weed is to prevent it setting seed.
-It is easily uprooted and cutting below the lowest node or at soil level should prevent it from resprouting.
+The shallow roots make it easily uprooted and cutting below the lowest node or at soil level should prevent it from resprouting.
 Cattle and sheep graze and trample the topgrowth.

 Weedkillers to use:-